 You may find these shows addictive, but have you ever asked yourself why?

-What makes them so irresistible that you spend whole weekends on Netflix or HBO catching up?
+What the heck makes these shows so irresistible that you spend whole weekends catching up?

 What is it about them that glues you to the television for hours upon hours?

-Part of the reason these shows are so addictive is because of their mastery of the copywriting concept of “the open loop.”
+Well, part of the reason these shows are so addictive is because of their mastery of the copywriting concept of the “open loop.”

 It’s an important part of what separates bad storytelling from binge-worthy tales.

-- Explain exactly what an open loop is and how you can use them to keep your readers on the edge of their seats.
+- What an open loop is and how you can use it to keep your readers on the edge of their seats while scrolling through your website.

-- Show you 5 real-life examples of companies using open loops to hook their audience.
+- 5 real-life examples of companies using open loops to hook their audience.

-- Dive into the psychological concepts behind open loops and why once your prospects start reading, they won’t ever be able to click off your page.
+- And the psychological concepts behind open loops and why once your prospects start reading, they won’t ever be able to click off your page.

 For most people, it’s more well-known as a cliffhanger, a white-knuckler, a nail-biter (you get the point).

-Here’s a pretty decent diagram from UX Collective that shows what the process looks like.
+Here’s a pretty visual diagram from UX Collective that shows what the process of storytelling looks like.

-And if you’ll notice, right when the conflict is at its peak intensity… enter the cliffhanger.
+And if you’ll notice, right when the conflict is at its peak intensity (climax)… enter the cliffhanger.

 This is where the screen abruptly and agonizingly cuts to black.